 - U.S. Global Development Lab

-The 2011 CSO Sustainability Index for Afghanistan reports on the sustainability of the civil society sector in Afghanistan based on the assessment of local civil society representatives and experts.
-The CSO Sustainability Index is an important and unique tool for local civil society organizations (CSOs), governments, donors, academics, and others to understand and measure the sustainability of the CSO sector.
-This publication complements other editions of the Sustainability Index which cover sixty countries in Central and Eastern Europe and Eurasia, Sub-Saharan Africa, the Middle East and North Africa, and Pakistan.
+The 2012 CSO Sustainability Index (CSOSI) for Afghanistan looks at the sustainability of the civil society sector based on an assessment by local civil society representatives and experts.
+The CSOSI is an important tool for civil society organizations (CSOs), governments, donors and academics for understanding and measuring the sustainability of the CSO sector.
+This publication complements other editions of the CSOSI which together cover over sixty countries and territories in Central and Eastern Europe and Eurasia, Sub-Saharan Africa, the Middle East and North Africa, and Pakistan.

 The Index analyzes and assigns scores to seven interrelated dimensions of CSO sustainability: Legal Environment, Organizational Capacity, Financial Viability, Advocacy, Service Provision, Infrastructure, and Public Image.
-These scores are averaged to produce an overall score.
-Details of the methodology can be found at http://www.usaid.gov/sites/default/files/documents/1866/annexa-cso-susta....
+These scores are average to produce an overall score.
+Details of the methodology can be found here.

 An estimated 5,000 CSOs operate in Afghanistan in nearly all sectors, from basic services such as housing, education, and health, to economic development, women’s empowerment, and the environment.
 As of April 2012, a total of 1,707 local Non-Governmental Organizations (NGOs) were registered with the Ministry of Economy, and approximately 3,100 Social Organizations (SOs) were registered with the Ministry of Justice.
 Nearly two-thirds of CSOs are based in Kabul, though many CSOs have significant reach and operate in other provinces as well.
 Unregistered shuras (community-based councils) and jirgas (tribal assemblies of elders) are also active and important civil society actors.